About George Chuvalo Neighbourhood Centre

 - Curated Gallery Space for local artists

-We are dedicated to increasing accessibility for community members living with disabilities at GCCC.
+We are dedicated to increasing accessibility for community members living with disabilities at GCNC.
 A focus of our resource development efforts, we are appealing to donors to support the following accessibility features:

 - Interior automated doors